 Glaciation - National Geographic Society As glaciers move across a landscape, they alter the terrain and carve out unique formations This process is called glaciation, and it is responsible for many of the most recognizable landscapes on Earth

-What is glaciation? - Internet Geography What is glaciation?
-Glaciation is the study of ice and its impact on the environment The Ice Age in Britain lasted from about one million years ago to about 20 000 years ago During that time the northern and eastern parts of the British Isles were covered in ice Some places were under 3km of ice
+What is glaciation? - Internet Geography Glaciation is the study of ice and its impact on the environment The last ice age lasted from 2 6m years ago until 11,700 years ago

 Glaciation - The Canadian Encyclopedia Glaciation is the formation, movement and recession of glaciers Glaciation was much more extensive in the past, when much of the world was covered in large, continental ice sheets Currently, glaciers cover about 10 per cent of the world's land area (14 9 million km 2)